Create clusters, notebooks, and jobs with Terraform

 , and add the following content to the file.
 This content creates a cluster with the smallest amount of resources allowed.
 This cluster uses the lastest Databricks Runtime Long Term Support (LTS) version.variable "cluster_name" { description = "A name for the cluster." type = string default = "My Cluster" } variable "cluster_autotermination_minutes" { description = "How many minutes before automatically terminating due to inactivity." type = number default = 60 } variable "cluster_num_workers" { description = "The number of workers." type = number default = 1 } # Create the cluster with the "smallest" amount # of resources allowed. data "databricks_node_type" "smallest" { local_disk = true } # Use the latest Databricks Runtime # Long Term Support (LTS) version. data "databricks_spark_version" "latest_lts" { long_term_support = true } resource "databricks_cluster" "this" { cluster_name = var.cluster_name node_type_id = data.databricks_node_type.smallest.id spark_version = data.databricks_spark_version.latest_lts.id autotermination_minutes = var.cluster_autotermination_minutes num_workers = var.cluster_num_workers } output "cluster_url" { value = databricks_cluster.this.url }

-If you are creating the cluster, create another file named
+To create a cluster, create another file named

 cluster.auto.tfvars